drolsonmi/math2040/Lectures/2040_08_Probability.md

 * 3.1 Defining Probability

 ## Exercises
-* From section 3.1, exercises 3.1, 3.2, 3.3
+1. Exercise 3.1 from section 3.1
+2. Exercise 3.2 from section 3.1
+3. Exercise 3.3 from section 3.1
-* For each example below, you need to do two things:
+4. (1 point for each answer) For each example below, you need to do two things:
   a.
 Decide if the events are disjoint (meaning they can't happen at the same time).
   b.
 Create a new, similar example opposite of your first answer.
 If your first answer was disjoint, make the new example not disjoint (meaning the events can happen at the same time).
 If your first answer was not disjoint, make the new example disjoint.